 Students end the session by calculating their personal carbon footprint with the workshop Nos Gestes Climat.

-Why is a +5°C temperature rise is so dangerous?
+Why is a +5°C temperature rise so dangerous?

-Over a single day, the temperature can change from 8°C in the morning, 18°C in the afternoon and back to 10°C in the evening: temperature changes are much bigger than +2°C or +5°C.
+Over a single day, the temperature can change from 8°C in the morning to 18°C in the afternoon and back to 10°C in the evening: temperature changes are much bigger than +2°C or +5°C.

 Weather temperature changes are measured at a specific spot at a specific moment: we experience them everyday.

-Climate temperature changes are measured at the global scale over long periods of time: the human body is not equipped to measure it.
+Climate temperature changes are measured at the global scale over long periods of time: the human body is not equipped to measure them.

 Nota bene: it is not because temperature change of weather and climate are measured in °C that they are phenomenon.

-The second factor of threat is the speed of the current climate change: approximatively 50x to 100x faster than the last deglaciation as is takes place over 200-300 years, and not 20 000 years.
+The second threat is the speed of current climate change: approximately 50x to 100x faster than the last deglaciation as is has taken place over 200-300 years, not 20,000 years.

 At that speed, living ecosystems are highly likely to suffer massive damages.